 During endovascular repair (surgery) of an aneurysm:

-• A catheter is guided through a small cut in your groin to an artery and then to the blood vessel in your brain where the aneurysm is located.
+- A catheter is guided through a small cut in your groin into and through the femoral artery and then guided through your arteries until it reaches the artery in your brain where the aneurysm is located.

 Why the Procedure is Performed

-If an aneurysm in the brain breaks open (ruptures), it is an emergency that needs medical treatment in the hospital.
+If an aneurysm in the brain breaks open (ruptures), it is an emergency that needs medical treatment in a hospital.
 Often a rupture is treated with surgery, especially endovascular surgery.

 A person may have an unruptured aneurysm without any symptoms.
 This kind of aneurysm may be found when an MRI or CT scan of the brain is done for another reason.

-• Not all aneurysms need to be treated right away.
-Aneurysms that have never bled, especially if they are very small (less than 3 mm at their largest point), do not need to be treated right away.
+- Not all aneurysms need to be treated right away.
+Aneurysms that have never bled, especially if they are very small (less than 3 millimeters or 0.12 inch at their largest point), do not need to be treated right away.
 These very small aneurysms are less likely to rupture.

 Risks